Controversial Police Encounters Fast Facts

 July 12, 2010 - Four officers are indicted on federal charges of murdering Brissette: Bowen, Gisevius, Faulcon and Villavaso.
 Faulcon is also charged with Madison's murder.
 Bowen, Gisevius, Faulcon and Villavaso, along with Arthur Kaufman and Gerard Dugue are charged with covering up the shooting.

-April 8, 2010 - Former officer Michael Hunter pleads guilty in federal court of covering up the police shooting.
+April 8, 2010 - Hunter pleads guilty in federal court of covering up the police shooting.
 In December, he is sentenced to eight years in prison.

-August 5, 2011 - The jury finds five officers guilty of civil rights and obstruction charges: Kenneth Bowen, Robert Gisevius, Robert Faulcon, Anthony Villavaso and Arthur Kaufman.
+August 5, 2011 - The jury finds five officers guilty of civil rights and obstruction charges: Bowen, Gisevius, Faulcon, Villavaso and Kaufman.

-October 5, 2011 - Ignatius Hills receives a six and a half year sentence for his role in the shooting.
+October 5, 2011 - Hills receives a six and a half year sentence for his role in the shooting.

-April 4, 2012 - A federal judge sentences five former police officers to prison terms ranging from six to 65 years for the shootings of unarmed civilians.
+April 4, 2012 - A federal judge sentences five officers to prison terms ranging from six to 65 years for the shootings of unarmed civilians.
 Faulcon receives 65 years.
 Bowen and Gisevius both receive 40 years.
 Villavaso receives 38 years.
 Kaufman was not involved in the shooting, just the cover up, so he receives a lighter sentence than the others do.

 March 2013 - After a January 2012 mistrial, Dugue's trial is delayed indefinitely.